hipe/tmx/search_and_replace/doc/issues.md

-[#008]       #feature have the multiple forms save to one file [#007]       #feature explicit choice of single line v. multiline [#006] #done #feature support for spaces in list items [#005]       #feature make this one button with three labels instead of three buttons [#004]       #feature should check mtime before write, abort for that file if stale [#003]       [ track a historic node ]
+[#008]       #feature have the multiple forms save to one file [#007]       #feature explicit choice of single line v. multiline [#006] #done #feature support for spaces in list items [#005] #done #feature make this one button with three labels instead of three buttons [#004]       #feature should check mtime before write, abort for that file if stale [#003]       [ track a historic node ]
 [#002]       -wip-them-all (in [ts]) *uses* this guy..